1. Intelligence activities and intelligence information

 1.8 Negative phenomena in information and communication systems

-2 Protection of classified information and security clearance proceedings requested by the National Security Office (NBÚ)
+2. Protection of classified information and security clearance proceedings requested by the National Security Office (NBÚ)

 As to the protection of classified information, the Security Information Service performed the tasks stipulated in Act No. 412/2005 Coll., on the protection of classified information and security capacity, as amended.